MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-to-a-database-multiple-tables.md

 ---
-title: Save data to a database (multiple tables) in an ADO.NET application (.NET Framework)
+title: Save data to a database (multiple tables) in .NET Framework applications
 description: In this walkthrough, save data from multiple tables to a database using ADO.NET DataSet tools in .NET Framework application development in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to